Biogas: Biogas upgrading

 Raw biogas produced from digestion is roughly 60% methane and 39% CO_{2} with trace elements of H_{2}S: inadequate for use in machinery.
 The corrosive nature of H_{2}S alone is enough to destroy the mechanisms.

 Methane in biogas can be concentrated via a biogas upgrader to the same standards as fossil natural gas, which itself has to go through a cleaning process, and becomes biomethane.
 If the local gas network allows, the producer of the biogas may use their distribution networks.
 Gas must be very clean to reach pipeline quality and must be of the correct composition for the distribution network to accept.
 Carbon dioxide, water, hydrogen sulfide, and particulates must be removed if present.

 There are four main methods of upgrading: water washing, pressure swing absorption, selexol absorption, and amine gas treating.
 In addition to these, the use of membrane separation technology for biogas upgrading is increasing, and there are already several plants operating in Europe and USA.

 The most prevalent method is water washing where high pressure gas flows into a column where the carbon dioxide and other trace elements are scrubbed by cascading water running counter-flow to the gas.
 This arrangement could deliver 98% methane with manufacturers guaranteeing maximum 2% methane loss in the system.
 It takes roughly between 3% and 6% of the total energy output in gas to run a biogas upgrading system.

 Biogas gas-grid injection

-Gas-grid injection is the injection of biogas into the methane grid (natural gas grid).
+Gas-grid injection is the injection of biogas into the methane grid (natural gas grid) is possible if biogas is upgraded to biomethane.
 Until the breakthrough of micro combined heat and power two-thirds of all the energy produced by biogas power plants was lost (as heat).
 Using the grid to transport the gas to consumers, the energy can be used for on-site generation, resulting in a reduction of losses in the transportation of energy.
 Typical energy losses in natural gas transmission systems range from 1% to 2%; in electricity transmission they range from 5% to 8%.

 Before being injected in the gas grid, biogas passes a cleaning process, during which it is upgraded to natural gas quality.
 During the cleaning process trace components harmful to the gas grid and the final users are removed.